 - You must only apply to one college under an early decision policy.

 - You may apply to other colleges under regular decision policy.

-- You will be required to withdraw any applications you submitted to other schools if accepted by ED.
+- You must withdraw any applications you submitted to other schools if accepted by ED.

-- You will be required to send a non-refundable advance by May 1rst.
+- You must send a non-refundable advance by May 1rst.

 - You must submit your application early enough.

 - You will receive your application decision early enough in January or February.

 - You can apply to other schools under the regular decision policy.

 - You must communicate your decision to the school whether you are joining or not before May 1rst.

 Key Differences Between Early Decision And Early Action